Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Introduction

-To address this challenge, we present a two-fold contribution.
-First, we introduce a new class of sampling techniques, the ``coordinate-rescaling'' methods, which address this challenge by modifying the scale of the target distribution through a linear transformation of the parameters from the pseudo-likelihood space to the target space, while preserving the Markovian properties and converging to the target distribution.
-This new class of sampling methods provides convergence to the target distribution (as illustrated in Figure \ref{fig:exact_vs_pseudo_vs_dmh_posterior_density_comparison}), scalability and computational efficiency (runtime $\approx 28$ seconds\footref{fn:runtime} for the example in Figure \ref{fig:exact_vs_pseudo_vs_dmh_posterior_density_comparison}).
-The second contribution of this work focuses on the performance comparison of the new methodology relative to existing approaches using simulation-based studies.
-Existing methods include post hoc calibration \citep{Bouranis2017}, DMH sampling \citep{Park2018}, and covariance-based adaptive proposals \citep{Haario2001}.
-In addition to these methods, we introduce an adaptive sampler that relies on a surrogate likelihood function, the ``empirical likelihood''.
+To address this challenge, we make two contributions.
+First, we introduce a new class of MCMC sampling techniques, named \emph{coordinate-rescaling} methods.
+These methods modify the scale of the target distribution through a linear transformation of the parameters from the pseudo-likelihood-based posterior to the target posterior.
+The resulting samplers preserve the Markovian structure of the chain and converge to the target distribution, while retaining the computational scalability of pseudo-likelihood-based inference.
+As illustrated in Figure \ref{fig:exact_vs_pseudo_vs_dmh_posterior_density_comparison}, the proposed methods achieve accurate posterior inference with substantially reduced computational cost (runtime $\approx 28$ seconds\footref{fn:runtime} for the example in Figure \ref{fig:exact_vs_pseudo_vs_dmh_posterior_density_comparison}).

+Second, we evaluate the performance of the proposed methodology through a series of simulation studies.
+We compare the coordinate-rescaling methods to existing approaches, including post hoc calibration \citep{Bouranis2017} and DMH sampling \citep{Haario2001,Liang_2010}.
+In addition, we introduce an adaptive sampler based on a surrogate likelihood function \citep{Hessen2023}, which we refer to as the \emph{empirical likelihood} and assess its performance within the same framework.